roadiz/docs/index.rst

 Welcome to Roadiz's documentation!
 ==================================

-Roadiz is a polymorphic CMS based on a node system which can handle many types of services.
+Roadiz is a polymorphic CMS based on a node system that can handle many types of services.
-It’s based on *Symfony* components and *Doctrine ORM* for maximum performances and security.
+It is based on *Symfony* components and *Doctrine ORM* for maximum performances and security.

 User documentation
 ------------------